How to Make a Spiral Staircase in Minecraft

-Unlike with the small staircase we won’t just put in a flat spot.
+Unlike with the small staircase we won’t just make a flat platform for a turn.
 We are going to make these actually spiral in a fluent motion.

 It may feel a bit clunky or the walk won’t be as smooth depending how you place them.
 The good thing is that you can play around with your options.

-This kind of build works amazingly when building towers.
+This kind of build works amazingly when building watchtowers.

 Using Slabs to Build a Spiral Staircase

-Like before, I use Crimson Slabs to show help show you how I was placing them.
-I find building with Slabs easier as you can see I can easily make a patter with them and keep the build looking much smoother.
+Like before, I use crimson slabs to show help show you how I was placing them.
+I find building with slabs easier as you can see I can easily make a pattern with them and keep the build looking much smoother.